RARgames/4gaBoards/README.md

 **Note**: You can use `pm2` or `systemd` to run the server in the background.

 Default url: http://localhost:1337
-Demo user: demo
+Demo user: `demo`
-Demo password: demo
+Demo password: `demo`

 ## [Additional information (Nginx Configuration, Logging, Rotating Logs, Fail2ban)](https://github.com/RARgames/4gaBoards/blob/main/docs/ADDITIONAL_INFO.md)

 ## Backup and Restore

-To backup your data use: `./boards-backup.sh`.
+To backup your data use: `./boards-backup.sh`

-To restore it use: `./boards-restore.sh 4gaBoards-backup.tgz`.
+To restore it use: `./boards-restore.sh 4gaBoards-backup.tgz`

 ## Import from Trello